 3. Clean All Air Registers and Vents

-In winter, you and everyone else in your household will likely be spending far more time inside.
-Moreover, you probably won’t be opening up windows or doors to let fresh, clean air flow in.
-Surprisingly, with a closed air system, indoor air can actually be more contaminated than outside air.
-One easy way to limit the demand on your HVAC filter and equipment, and to ensure a consistently high indoor air quality (IAQ) is by taking the time to clean out all air registers and vents.
+In winter, you, and everyone else in your household will be spending far more time inside.
+Moreover, you won’t be opening windows or doors to let fresh, clean air flow in.
+Surprisingly, with a closed air system, indoor air can be more contaminated than outside air.
+One effortless way to limit the demand on your HVAC filter and equipment, and to ensure a consistently high indoor air quality (IAQ) is by taking the time to clean out all air registers and vents.

 4. Schedule a Heater Tune-Up

 There are certain forms of heater maintenance that homeowners should never perform on their own.
 For instance, taking the cover off motors and blowers can instantly void your heater warranty.
 After you’ve changed your filter and removed accumulated dirt and debris from the vents and air registers, schedule a professional heater tune-up.
 This will give your heating equipment the benefit of a multi-point inspection, a thorough cleaning, and accurate calibration.
 Best of all, if there are any minor or developing issues to address, our HVAC technician can take care of them before they spiral out of control.